Glasgow: Religion

-There are 147 congregations in the Church of Scotland's Presbytery of Glasgow (of which 104 are within the city boundaries, the other 43 being in adjacent areas).
+There are 147 congregations in the Church of Scotland's Presbytery of Glasgow, of which 104 are within the city boundaries, the other 43 being in adjacent areas.
 Within the city boundaries there are 65 parishes of the Roman Catholic Archdiocese of Glasgow and four parishes of the Diocese of Motherwell.
 The city has four Christian cathedrals: Glasgow Cathedral, of the Church of Scotland; St Andrew's Cathedral, of the Roman Catholic Church; St Mary's Cathedral, of the Scottish Episcopal Church, and St Luke's Cathedral, of the Greek Orthodox Church.
 The Baptist Church and Salvation Army are well represented.

 Much of the city's Roman Catholic population are those of Irish ancestry.

-Glasgow Cathedral marks the site where Saint Mungo built his church and established Glasgow.

 Biblical unitarians are represented by three Christadelphian ecclesias, referred to geographically, as "South", "Central" and "Kelvin".

 The Sikh community is served by four Gurdwaras.
 Two are situated in the West End (Central Gurdwara Singh Sabha in Sandyford and Guru Nanak Sikh Temple in Kelvinbridge) and two in the Southside area of Pollokshields (Guru Granth Sahib Gurdwara and Sri Guru Tegh Bahadur Gurdwara).
 In 2013, Scotland's first purpose-built Gurdwara opened in a massive opening ceremony.
 Built at a cost of £3.8M, it can hold 1,500 worshippers.
 Central Gurdwara is currently constructing a new building in the city.
 There are almost 10,000 Sikhs in Scotland and the majority live in Glasgow.

-Glasgow Central Mosque in the Gorbals district is the largest mosque in Scotland and, along with twelve other mosques in the city, caters for the city's Muslim population, estimated to number 33,000.
+Glasgow Central Mosque in the Gorbals district is the largest mosque in Scotland and, along with twelve other mosques in the city, caters for the city's Muslim population, estimated to number 33,000 in 2009.
 Glasgow also has a Hindu mandir.
 Glasgow has seven synagogues, including the Romanesque-revival Garnethill Synagogue in the city centre.
-Glasgow currently has the seventh largest Jewish population in the United Kingdom after London, Manchester, Leeds, Gateshead, Brighton and Bournemouth but once had a Jewish population second only to London, estimated at 20,000 in the Gorbals alone.
+In 2016, Glasgow had the seventh largest Jewish population in the United Kingdom after London, Manchester, Leeds, Gateshead, Brighton and Bournemouth but once had a Jewish population second only to London, estimated at 20,000 in the Gorbals alone.
 In 1993, the St Mungo Museum of Religious Life and Art opened in Glasgow.
 It is believed to be the only public museum to examine all the world's major religious faiths.